 This Chinese model demonstrates a marked difference to their Western business model, which follows a more traditional MLM structure.
 In the West, recruitment of new sales representatives by existing ones is incentivized.
 Additionally, selling lots of products is not capped in the same way.

 TMO Group has successfully helped many well-known healthcare brands to enter the Chinese market.
-We have also digitally empowered eCommerce development, mobile service development, and even direct sales and cross-border eCommerce businesses.
-Get in touch today to get your brand an exclusive localization plan for the Chinese health products market.
+We also provide services regarding digitally empowered eCommerce development, mobile service development, and even direct sales and cross-border eCommerce businesses.
+Get in touch today to get your brand an exclusive localization plan for the Chinese health supplements market.

 Disclaimer: all pictures in this article are sourced from copyright-free platforms.
 If however you believe that infringement has occurred despite this, please contact us and we will remove the offending image immediately.